Hev Abi: 2023–present: Kung Alam Mo Lang, Maduming Timog, and commercial success

 After Kung Alam Mo Lang, Hev Abi continued to release singles and collaborations, starting with R&B singer Demi, on "Pakundangan".
 In February 2024, The Philippine Star's Baby A. Gil noticed that Pinoy hip-hop had taken over the country's music chartsand Hev Abi was at the forefront.
 On Spotify, where he had five of the Top 25 Philippine songs, Abi had accrued over two million monthly listeners.
 He appeared on three consecutive number one songs on the Philippines Songs charts.
 "Makasarili Malambing", a Kristina Dawn song that he featured on, and "Alam Mo Ba Girl" each took the spot for a week in February 2024.
 Another song Abi featured on, "Babaero" by gins&melodies, was number one for the next five weeks.
 Gil thought modern Filipino rap sounded closer to pop music, "softer" and more "lovelorn".
 While he considered them serious competitors to Filipino pop, Gil questioned whether the rookie generation of rappers would "stand the test of time" as much as the classic rappers.

 In April, Hev Abi became the first local artist to have eight simultaneous tracks on the Philippines Songs charts and the most-played male OPM artist on Spotify.
 His first headlining concert, Morato Most Wanted, was held in Quezon City's New Frontier Theater on the 28th.
 On August 23, 2024, Hev Abi released his fifth career project and mixtape, bahay namin maliit lamang, which consists of seven songs, including "pasulyap-sulyap" and "julie pakipot", with the latter being an interpolation of Eraserheads' single Ligaya.

+On February 13, 2026, Hev Abi released his nineteen-track sophomore album Maduming Timog.
+The album was originally set for release on February 14, 2025, but was postponed indefinitely.
+One of the album's tracks, "ALL NIGHT LONG", was released as a single on January 16, 2026.
+On April 16, 2026, Hev Abi was arrested over unlawful possession of firearms.